BrunoTeixeira1996/dotfiles/ansible/README.md

 ## TODO

+- Get args and see if its a installation for a vm or a pc

 - Automate installation for:
-	- virtualbox
+	- virtualbox [testing]
 	- Iosevka font
-	- NewsFlash
-	- Obsidian [testing]
+	- NewsFlash [testing]

 - Automate config files for:
 	- NewsFlash